-Standard & Poor’s affirmed its BBB rating (PRA) on ProAssurance after the announcements.
+Standard & Poor’s affirmed its BBB rating (PRA:US) on ProAssurance after the announcements.
 The Medmarc acquisition will “modestly” increase ProAssurance’s risk and may help improve the company’s offerings, the ratings firm said in a statement.

 ProAssurance advanced 0.5 percent to $86.21 at 12:48 p.m. in New York.

 To contact the reporter on this story: Zachary Tracer in New York at email@example.com;